-Yeap, I am talking about just a few peppermint benefits here.
-It is the powerful and popular ingredient of an array of foods and products, including ointments, mouthwashes, green juice powders, and peppermint teas.
-Peppermint benefits your entire body head to toe while peppermint tea benefits your mind, body, and soul by warming you up from the inside out, relieving pain, reducing stress, and repairing damage.
+Peppermint benefits the entire body, head to toe while peppermint tea benefits your mind, body, and soul by warming you up from the inside out, helping to relieve pain, reducing stress, and more.

 If you are looking for an effective natural pain-reliever, peppermint may be your answer.
-Research has found that peppermint benefits your body when in pain as it is an effective muscle relaxant that can reduce pain just as well as acetaminophen.
+Research suggests that peppermint benefits your body when in pain as an effective muscle relaxant that may reduce pain just as well as acetaminophen.

-Speaking of pain.
-Science has shown that peppermint oil, when used topically, can reduce symptoms of fibromyalgia and myofascial pain syndrome.
+Some research indicates that peppermint oil, when used topically or mixed with other essential oils, could reduce symptoms of fibromyalgia and myofascial pain syndrome.
 Adding peppermint oil to your bath water or applying a few drops on the affected area may reduce the pain better than pharmaceuticals.

-Peppermint benefits all kinds of headaches, and it is a particularly good news if you have headaches or migraines.
+Peppermint benefits all kinds of headaches, and it is particularly good news if you have headaches or migraines.
 Researchers found that peppermint can be an effective natural remedy for headaches and migraines.
-Its cooling effects can reduce your pain.
+Its cooling effects could potentially reduce pain.

 Breastfeeding is beautiful and beneficial for both mother and child.
 But let’s be honest, it can be painful for some moms.
-Research found that peppermint can reduce pain associated with breastfeeding, such as nipple pain, nipple cracks, and aerola cracks.
+Research found that peppermint could reduce pain associated with breastfeeding such as nipple pain, nipple cracks, and areola cracks.

-Peppermint tea benefits anyone with a cold, so keep it in your house, in case you catch a bug.
-Research studies found that it is great for relieving congestion, sinus problems, coughs, and a sore throat.
+Peppermint tea benefits anyone with a cold, so keep it in your house, just in case you catch a bug.
+Research studies found that it could be great for relieving congestion, sinus problems, coughs, and a sore throat.

-While it is great for symptoms of cold, peppermint tea benefits those with allergies as well.
-According to a lab study, the methol in peppermint can help to relieve symptoms of seasonal allergies.
+While it may be great for symptoms of a cold, peppermint tea benefits could be extended to those with allergies as well.
+According to a lab study, the menthol in peppermint may help to relieve symptoms of seasonal allergies.

 Peppermint tea’s benefits for your airways seem endless.
 It is not only great if you are dealing with a cold, sinus infections or allergies, but researchers have found that peppermint benefits those with asthma as well.

 Forget about energy drinks and coffee.
-They are unhealthy and all they do is leading to crashes, fatigue and health problems.
+They are unhealthy and all they do is lead to crashes, fatigue and health problems.
 Researchers found that peppermint’s benefits include improved energy and alertness.
-Whether you need mental or physical energy, peppermint tea benefits your goals, make it your best friend.
+Whether you need mental or physical energy, peppermint tea could benefit your goals, make it your best friend.